NCMN homepage

 NCMN News

-Angie Pannier on left, Eric Markvicka on right.The following list includes all U.S.-issued patents granted by the U.S. Patent and Trademark Office to University of Nebraska-Lincoln researchers from March 16, 2024, and April 15, 2024, as reported by NUtech Ventures:
+Alexander Sinitskii.The following list includes all U.S.-issued patents granted by the U.S. Patent and Trademark Office to University of Nebraska-Lincoln researchers from April 16, 2024, and May 15, 2024, as reported by NUtech Ventures:

 High School Internship Application